 |App developers and ISVs||

-Over a billion people carry Android devices, and Android for Work is opening huge markets for these devices in the workplace.
-The Android for Work ecosystem has many participants—end users, enterprise customers, EMMs, OEMs, carriers, app developers, and administrators—and Android for Work means something different for each.
+Over a billion people carry Android devices, and Android's management capabilities are opening huge markets for these devices in the workplace.
+The Android enterprise ecosystem has many participants—end users, enterprise customers, EMMs, OEMs, carriers, app developers, and admins.

-With Android for Work, end users do their work on dedicated work devices or mixed-use devices that securely separate work and personal data.
+With managed Android devices, end users do their work on dedicated work devices or mixed-use devices that securely separate work and personal data.
 The enterprise customer manages and controls these devices with the help of a solution provided by an EMM.
-An EMM coordinates the products, OEMs, and carriers that make up an enterprise customer’s unique Android for Work solution.
+An EMM coordinates the products, OEMs, and carriers that make up an enterprise customer’s unique Android solution.

-App developers create work apps that are compatible with Android for Work.
-Administrators manage devices and apps on behalf of the enterprise customer, often by means of an EMM console and the Google Play for Work store.
+App developers create work apps that are compatible with managed Android devices.
+Admins manage devices and apps on behalf of the enterprise customer, often by means of an EMM console and the managed Google Play store.

-Developing an Android for Work solution involves five general steps:
+Developing an enterprise solution for Android involves five general steps:

 Complete the basic setup steps, as described in Register for the EMM Community.

-Use the Play EMM API to enroll Android for Work enterprises.
-How you do this depends on whether your customer uses Android for Work Accounts or Google Accounts.
+Use the Play EMM API to enroll enterprises.
+How you do this depends on whether your customer (the enterprise) uses managed Google Play Accounts or Google Accounts.
 For full instructions, see Create and Enroll an Enterprise.

 Decide which user identity models you need to support, then set up your DPC and your EMM console to support them.
-How you do this depends on whether your customer uses Android for Work Accounts or Google Accounts.
+How you do this depends on whether your customer uses managed Google Play Accounts or Google Accounts.
 For details, see Provision User Identities.

 Decide how you and your customer will handle app approval, distribution, and so on, then set up your EMM console accordingly.
 For more information, see Distribute Apps.